Oneworld: Qatar Airways vs Qantas (2017–present)

 Qantas referenced research by a US airline lobby group that revealed that Qatar Airways had received over US$17 billion in state aid and interest free loans from Qatar's sovereign wealth fund, as well as other support.

-Qantas further stated that "we welcome healthy competition – however it must be fair."

 This commentary from Qantas and the government rejection infuriated Qatar Airways and its CEO Akbar Al Baker, who publicly accused Qantas of failing to act "in the spirit" of the Oneworld alliance, and doubled down on this threat to leave the alliance after similar disputes with American Airlines.

 Qatar Airways' attempts to depose Qantas from Oneworld

 In 2022, Qatar Airways allegedly tried to have founding member Qantas kicked out of the Oneworld alliance.
 Qantas reportedly took the threat "seriously" by working to shore up support from other alliance members.